-Arrived April 4th, 2022 to Continental Terminals in New Jersey
+Arrived November 28th, 2022 to Continental Terminals, New Jersey.

-Forward has purchased 25 x 60kg bags of Gisheke CWS Washed Red Bourbon
+Forward has purchased 110 x 60kg bags of Gisheke CWS Washed Red Bourbon.

-Three (3) bags have been booked by Sorellina Coffee in Edmonton, Alberta.
+Fourteen (14) bags have been booked by Hale Coffee Company in Toronto, Ontario.

-Seven (7) bags of this lot have been booked by Hatch Crafted in Marham, Ontario.
+Eight (8) bags have been booked by Hatch Crafted in Marham, Ontario.

 Gisheke is a washing station that is currently only accessible by boat or by foot.
 The times we've visited, we have gone by boat through Lake Kivu.
 On the way, we pass by Mushungwe Island, which is inhabited by approximately 200 Rwandan families.
 These families grow coffee and contribute their cherries to Gisheke.